-The WRPAC meets annually to review the Regional Plan and to consider proposed changes and amendments.
-This year our meeting was held June 25, 1990.
-The changes and amendments are contained in the factual analysis section of the Staff Report.
+For the last several years WRPAC has met each July to review the Regional Plan and to consider proposed changes and amendments.
+This year our meeting was held on July 29, 1992.
+The Regional Wastewater Management Plan is a component of Metro's water quality functional plan and, therefore, was reviewed by the Regional Policy Advisory Committee (RPAC) for the first time this year, on September 9, 1992.
+The changes and amendments recommended by WRPAC and RPAC are contained in the factual analysis section of the Staff Report.

-Accompanying this Staff Report is a letter from the Executive Director reporting on various matters relating to Water Resources issues.
+Accompanying this Staff Report is a letter from the Executive Officer reporting on other regional water resource planning accomplishments over the last year (Attachment 1).